oneshinyboi/gifdeck/README.md

 # gifdeck

 A standalone Rust + ratatui GIF picker for the command line.
-It searches GIPHY and KLIPY, manages a favorites list synced through a self-hosted server (`favs.veryshiny.net`), and feeds chosen GIFs into the Concord Discord TUI client via Ctrl+V paste.
+It searches GIPHY and KLIPY, manages a favorites list synced through a self-hosted server and feeds chosen GIFs into the Concord Discord TUI client via Ctrl+V paste.

-> GPL-3.0 · © 2026 Diamond — this project reimplements the approach of gifgrep
-> (MIT · © 2026 Peter Steinberger, steipete/gifgrep).
-See [LICENSE](LICENSE).

 ## Status